dslm4515/MLFS-S6-Bootscripts/README.md

 # Musl-LFS-s6-Bootscripts
 Bootscripts for Musl-LFS (MLFS) using S6

-This is based on the works of Obarun Linux (http://web.obarun.org/) and Skarnet (https://skarnet.org/).
+This is based on the works of Obarun Linux (http://web.obarun.org/), Skarnet (https://skarnet.org/), and ideas from reddit user VerbosePineMarten.

-The aim of this project is to create the scripts and files to boot a MLFS system with S6 and S6-rc.
-This will replace the LFS bootscripts that LFS uses to boot a LFS system with SysVinit or systemD.
+The aim of this project is to create the scripts and files to boot a MLFS/LFS system with S6 and S6-rc.
+This will replace the LFS bootscripts that LFS uses (to boot a LFS system with SysVinit or systemD).

 ## Requirements